freeCodeCamp/freeCodeCamp/guide/english/certifications/javascript-algorithms-and-data-structures/es6/compare-scopes-of-the-var-and-let-keywords/index.md

 ## Problem Explanation:

-_Fix the code so that `i` declared in the if statement is a separate variable than `i` declared in the first line of the function._
+Change the code so that the variable `i` declared in the if block is separately scoped than the variable `i` declared at the beginning of the function.

 ## ![:speech_balloon:](https://forum.freecodecamp.com/images/emoji/emoji_one/speech_balloon.png?v=3 ":speech_balloon:") Hint: 1